PentheusLennuye/dotfiles/services/04_lb/README.md

 ## Ingress Controller

+If using K3S, forget it.
+It comes already furnished with Traefik.

+Otherwise:
 Load Balancers do not deal with TLS.
 If a service has an ingress controller attached to it, then the load balancer will send traffic to the ingress controller, and thence to the service.